chpro/fronius-grafana-dashboard/README.md

 > **_NOTE:_** To authorize access, use the `Authorization` header with the value `Token YOUR_TOKEN`.
 Replace `YOUR_TOKEN` with the token generated for InfluxDB access ([InfluxDB v2 API documentation](https://docs.influxdata.com/influxdb/v2/api/#section/Authentication/TokenAuthentication)).

+> **_NOTE:_** After configuring connections, you might come across a 'database not found' error in Grafana.
+To resolve this, you can map InfluxDB v2 buckets to InfluxDB v1 databases by following the instructions provided in [Setting up InfluxDB v2 (Flux) with InfluxQL in Grafana](https://ivanahuckova.medium.com/setting-up-influxdb-v2-flux-with-influxql-in-grafana-926599a19eeb).
+To obtain the bucket IDs, use the command `influx bucket list`.
+More details can also be found on official Influx DB website [Query data with InfluxQL](https://docs.influxdata.com/influxdb/v2/query-data/influxql/)

 #### Other
 - JSON API to your inverter with the endpoint [/status/powerflow](http://inverter/status/powerflow)
 - Sun and Moon for your latitude and longitude